elena/django-news-podcast/content/2014-01-26-django-news-podcast.md

 Welcome to Django's News and Updates podcast, the accompanying podcast to Django's blog and update email.

+## Preamble/Introduction

-These are the update for the 28 days up to 26th January 2014
+These are the updates for the 28 days up to 26th January 2014

 	The latest official version of Django is 1.6.1.
 	The current production versions of Python are 2.7.6 and 3.3.3.

+Usual format:
+- Release information
+- News and Upcoming Events

+Bonus:
+- Interview with Andrew Godwin about 1.7 release
+- Interview with Russell Keith-Magee about App refactor
+- Dev List Summary

+There were no security updates during this period.

+Firstly:

 ## 1. Upcoming cut-off and closing dates